This post contains gifted items. However all thoughts are my own.

 If your a big book reader like me, then this is the perfect activity.
 Get in bed snuggle up and read a Christmas story, what a lovely way to get in the mood for Christmas.
 I always find that I get ideas for what I want to do at Christmas by reading stories

-It doesn’t matter if your not yet in the Christmas spirit.
+It doesn’t matter if you are not yet in the Christmas spirit.
 Or if you are planning to leave it a few more days before you start thinking about Christmas, maybe your half and half.
 Christmas is not about how much your you have spent or if you have outdone it this year, it isn’t about what you receive under the tree.
-Christmas isn’t just a day it is a feeling.
-So don’t get down by stressing, it’s time that you can enjoy everything that you have been doing.
+This is a season, it isn’t just a day, it is a feeling of festiveness.
+So don’t get down by stress, it’s time that you can enjoy everything that you have been doing.
 I really think it is so important to remember that this is the most wonderful time of the year.
 Even if there are things that make you feel sad around this time, family and friends seem to always come together to be supportive.
 The greatest thing is we have the opportunity to embrace and enjoy, so no matter what it is your doing this year to make your Christmas season special, enjoy every moment.

-I would love to hear what your excited to get doing this Christmas in the comments below!
+I would love to hear what your excited to get doing this season in the comments below!